When you need a higher level of accuracy in your experiment, you can calibrate the PBB-272B power breadboard for the best results.

 Step 3: Carefully remove the back of the unit and set it aside.
 Note that the transformer is mounted in the back panel.

 Step 4: Set the unit standing on its side so that you can see the digital panel and have stable access to the VR1 and VR2.

 Step5: Hook up one of the PBB-272B outputs to a digital meter, in this case, the Mastech MS8050.

 Step 6: Now you can turn the unit on.
 Turn the VR1 clockwise or counterclockwise accordingly so the value in the PBB-272B digital panel for 0~15V matches the value on the digital meter.

 Step7: Make sure you move the test lead to the correct port.
 Then, turn the VR2 clockwise or counterclockwise accordingly so the value in the PBB-272B digital panel for 0~-15V matches the value on the digital meter.

 Step8: Turn the unit off, unplug all of the test leads before reassembling the unit.
 Do a quick test after the reassemble to ensure the adjustment didn’t change during the assembly process.

-Calibrate your PBB-272B is a good practice for any electrical engineer since maintenance testing equipment is a big part an engineer work.
-Furthermore, you can use these step to calibrate simple power supply unit or other similar electronic equipment.
+Calibrate your PBB-272B is a good practice for any electrical engineer since maintenance testing equipment is a big part of the engineer’s work.
+Furthermore, you can use these steps to calibrate simple power supply units or other similar electronic equipment.

-If you want to learn more about these calibration process, you can read How to Test and Calibrate Power Supply Voltage/Current Readings.
+If you want to learn more about these calibration processes, you can read How to Test and Calibrate Power Supply Voltage/Current Readings.